geealbers/mozoomdar-at-sea/content/journey/conclusion.md

 history of British colonialism or even the controversies of Keshub Sen, holds the key to understanding most fully his addresses in Chicago and his broader religious vision.

-[^59]: Bose, *Life of Protap*, 185.

-[^60]: This is not to say that his failing health was lost to his
-    friends.
-Correspondence between John Henry Barrows and Jenkin Lloyd Jones indicates that the latter believed Mozoomdar would soon succumb to Bright's Disease.
-See Jenkin Lloyd Jones, "Dec.
-15, 1893," in *Letters to John Henry Barrows*, 403.
-Jenkin Lloyd Jones Papers, Meadville-Lombard Theological School Library.

-[^61]: "Babu Protap Chunder Mozoomdar," *The Interpreter* 2, no.4
-    (1893): 80.